asciidude/blowjs/README.md

     <img src="./images/blowjs-ico.png" width=250>
 </p>

-blowjs is a bubblez library meant for ease of use and optimization, along with confirgurability
+blowjs is a Bubblez.app library meant for ease of use and optimization, along with confirgurability

 * Want to learn how to use blowjs?
 Visit the docs [here](/DOCS.md) (only accessible on GitHub).
 * Having issues and need support? ~~Visit our Discord [here](https://discord.gg/czfj9DyY7F).~~ Discord deleted!
 Just make an issue in GitHub